swaldman/eth-command-line/README.md

 `eth-command-line` is just a thin wrapper around [sbt-ethereum](https://github.com/swaldman/sbt-ethereum).
 For full documentation, please see that project's [README.md](https://github.com/swaldman/sbt-ethereum/blob/master/README.md) file.

-However, to use [sbt-ethereum](https://github.com/swaldman/sbt-ethereum) directly, it is necessary to go through the ceremony of setting up a project directory and a synced ethereum node.
+Unfortunately, to use [sbt-ethereum](https://github.com/swaldman/sbt-ethereum) directly, you have to go through the ceremony of setting up a project directory and run a synced ethereum node.
 This project takes care of that for you.

-**Tab completion is your friend.**

-If you try to type everything in, you will find this to be an annoyingly verbose command line interface. `eth-command-line` tasks support <tab> completion *extensively*. **When in doubt, just hit <tab>
-a few times in quick succession, and maybe things will get clearer.**

 In order for the instant gratification thing to work, this application is preconfigured to interact with a public Ethereum node at `http://ethjsonrpc.mchange.com:8545/` When you are ready to sync the blockchain and run your own node,